MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-automatic-log-collection.md

 # Microsoft Azure Stack automatic log collection

 Beginning with the 1906 release, Azure Stack includes an easy way for operators to upload log files for analysis by Customer Support Services.
+This helps streamline the process for troubleshooting problems.

+Automatic log collection is not enabled by default.

 ## How to collect Azure Stack logs

 There are two ways to automatically collect logs:

 1. Based on system health conditions
-2. Based on demand.
-You specify custom options, including a time range between 1-4 hours, up to 7 days in the past.
+2. Based on custom options that you specify, including a timeframe between 1-4 hours up to 7 days in the past.

 ## How to upload logs